Calcium D-Glucarate: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The normal calcium D-glucarate dosage as a dietary supplement varies from 500 mg to 3000 mg per day, split into two or three doses.
 The ideal dose, however, may change based on a person’s health, objectives, and tolerance.
 It is important to speak with a healthcare provider before beginning a program, just as with any supplement.

 The risk of adverse effects is generally modest and calcium D-glucarate is well tolerated.
-Particularly while taking greater dosages, some people may develop moderate gastrointestinal discomfort including bloating or diarrhea.
+Particularly while greater dosages, some people may develop moderate gastrointestinal discomfort including bloating or diarrhea.

 Regarding possible drug interactions, it is important to remember that since CDG speeds up the glucuronidation process, it is possible that it will have an impact on how certain drugs are metabolized and eliminated.
 This could affect how well certain medications work.
 Therefore, before using calcium D-glucarate, those who are taking prescription drugs should talk to a doctor.